XnLogicaL/via-lang/CONTRIBUTING.md

 # Contributing

 Contributions to via are not commonly accepted but welcome, however since via has a single maintainer, your pull requests might take a lot of time to be accepted.
-They will be thoroughly inspected to make sure they contain no intentionally malicious/harmful changes.
+They will be thoroughly inspected to ensure they contain no kind of malicious/harmful changes.

 # Format